-During British Raj, it was a colonial retreat but now it get the attention of tourists for being a charming hill station.
 Mahabaleshwar offers an appealing view of the evergreen valleys and hills of the Konkan and the Deccan coast.
-Amidst the thick forests, there is a picturesque plateau where several hit films have been picturized.
-This woody heaven is all set to offer you a refreshing break from the monotony of the routine life.
+Amidst the thick forests, there is a picturesque plateau where several hit films have been pasteurized.
+So, making your bookings for Mahabaleshwar Tour Packages and set foot in this woody heaven to break the monotony of the routine life.

 Popularly known as the 'Sunrise Point', it is the highest point.
 Situated above 4710 ft above sea level, Wilson Point is a vast plateau.
 Three masonry round platforms are there to see the beautiful views of the sunrise.

 Second highest peak of Mahabaleshwar, the peak was named after the Duke of Connaught who visited here.
 It was earlier called Mount Olympia.
 People climb a height of 1400 mtrs to enjoy a bird eye view of Pratapgarh Fort, Venna Lake and the picturesque Krishna Valley.
 Nearby places that can be seen from here are Helen?s Point, Ram Mandir, Krishnabhai Temple, Falkland Point, Old Mahabaleshwar Temple, Wilson Point (Sunrise Point) and Dhobi Waterfall.

 Discovered in 1830, it was named after Sir Elephinston, the Governor of Bombay.
 Tourists visiting the place can have the opportunity to see a clear view of the famous Pratapgarh from here.
 Well, one can also see the gorgeous two valleys, the Savitri on the right and the Koyna on the left.